Frequently Asked Questions

 Yes, we are a 501(c)3.
 Your donations are tax-deductible.

-Does the League endorse candidates and support a particular political party?
+Does the League endorse political candidates?

 The League is a non-partisan organization.
 We do not endorse candidates for election.
 We advocate for our positions, we educate the public and ourselves about current issues in addition to registering voters and fighting for voter rights.
 Learn more about our goals.